eDNA - The Power of a Forensic Ecology Laboratory at Your Fingertips

 SureScreen Scientifics specialise in the analysis of ecological samples.
-We provide a diverse range of laboratory services to the ecological industries, including eDNA-based species detection from environmental samples and molecular species identification and sexing.
+We provide a diverse range of laboratory services to the ecological industries, including forensic ecology eDNA-based species detection from environmental samples and molecular species identification and sexing.
 We also have extensive expertise in eDNA assay design.

 Great Crested Newt eDNA